rihemebh/Angular-Cheat-Sheet/README.md

 ### Data binding
 Data binding is the mecanism that allows a component and its template to communicates with each others

-Angular supports two-way data binding
+Angular supports two-way data binding <br />
 <img src="https://github.com/rihemebh/Angular-Cheat-Sheet/blob/main/databinding.png"   alt="data-binding" />
 ### Event binding